 Saba (3/03 and 9/09) - Accreditation Commission on Colleges of Medicine

 St. Maarten (3/98, 3/04, and 10/11) - Accreditation Commission on Colleges of Medicine

 Slovak Republic (9/07) Accreditation Commission of the Government of the Slovak Republic

 Taiwan (3/02, and 3/09) - Taiwan Medical Accreditation Council

-Attached is the latest revision of the NCFMEA Guidelines that the committee approved at its September 2009 meeting that reflects the recommendations contained within its 2009 report to Congress and the Secretary of Education.
+Attached is the latest revision of the NCFMEA Guidelines that the committee approved at its October 2013 meeting.

 The information below provides a brief overview of the process used by the U.S. Department of Education and the National Committee on Foreign Medical Education and Accreditation (NCFMEA) for reviewing a foreign country's standards for accreditation of its medical schools.